Skip to main content

 Germany , Berlin

-It is an eye-catcher that is somewhat reminiscent of the famous Flatiron Building in New York: however, the new EUREF Campus 1-2 building is not located in the US metropolis, but in a striking location in Berlin.
-The "Red Island", a former working-class neighbourhood in the Schöneberg district, led a quiet existence for many years.
-This has been changing for almost 20 years: the new Südkreuz station, the city's third largest regional and long-distance railway station, opened in 2006, a year later the EUREF Campus was founded on a 5.5-hectare site on its western flank, and a new urban quarter is currently being built to the south of it, the "Schöneberger Linse".
-At the centre of it all: a slender new office and administration building with a gross floor area of 9600 m2.
-Inside, the demand for design and accessibility is expressed in the bathrooms with the TECEprofil toilet module and the TECEprofil geronto module, while the TECE flush plates TECEnow and the electronic TECEplanus fulfil the aesthetic and practical note.
+It's an eye-catcher, somewhat reminiscent of the famous Flatiron Building in New York: However, the new EUREF Campus 1-2 building is not located in the US metropolis, but in a prominent location in Berlin.
+The "Red Island," a former working-class neighborhood in the Schöneberg district, led a quiet existence for many years.
+This has changed for almost 20 years: The new Südkreuz station, the city's third-largest regional and long-distance station, went into operation in 2006.
+One year later, the EUREF Campus was established on a 5.5-hectare site on its western flank.
+Currently, a new urban district, the "Schöneberger Linse," is being built south of it.
+At its center: a sleek new office and administrative building with a gross floor area of 9,600 m².
+Inside, the demands for design and accessibility are expressed in the bathrooms with the TECEprofil toilet module and the TECEprofil Gerontomodul, while the TECE flush plates TECEnow and the electronic TECEplanus provide an aesthetic yet practical touch.

-Striking external shape: The new office and administration building EUREF-Campus 1-2 is somewhat reminiscent of the Flatiron Building in New York with its tapered top.
+Striking exterior design: The new EUREF-Campus 1-2 office and administration building, with its tapered tip, is somewhat reminiscent of the Flatiron Building in New York.

-The new office and administration building is classified as a "green building", which are constructed under the guiding principle of "sustainability".
-Particular attention is paid to resource efficiency in the areas of energy, water and materials.
+The new office and administration building is classified as a "green building," constructed under the guiding principle of "sustainability."
+Particular attention is paid to resource efficiency in the areas of energy, water, and materials.

 EUREF AG began its work in 2008.
-EUREF stands for European Energy Forum, which summarises the activities on the campus: various companies involved in the energy and mobility transition are based here.
-The gradual filling of the site with new buildings amidst the remnants of historic brick buildings is an attractive feature.
-Two relatively new tenants fit in perfectly on the campus: GASAG and its subsidiary NBB Netzgesellschaft Berlin-Brandenburg.
-The latter moved into the sleek new building in summer 2021 together with the German Energy Agency (dena).
-The client is EUREF AG, while the affiliated EUREF-Consulting was responsible for the architecture.
+EUREF stands for European Energy Forum, which aptly describes the activities on the campus: Various companies focused on the energy and mobility transition are settling here.
+The gradual filling of the site with new buildings amidst the remains of historic brick buildings is appealing.
+Two relatively new tenants fit perfectly into the campus's thematic landscape: GASAG and its subsidiary NBB Netzgesellschaft Berlin-Brandenburg.
+The latter, together with the German Energy Agency (dena), moved into the sleek new building in the summer of 2021.
+EUREF AG is the client, and the affiliated firm EUREF-Consulting was responsible for the architecture.

-The 35 metre high building with eleven storeys forms a striking prelude at the narrow southern tip of the site.
-"An important urban accent, as the entire site is quite inconspicuously embedded in the urban fabric due to the surrounding railway lines," says Johannes Tücks, one of the managing directors of EUREF-Consulting, describing the effect.
-With its rounded corners, the building meanders precisely into the plot, giving the façades an elegant curve.
-The ribbon windows follow this movement.
-They are framed in silver, and the parapet is also finished with a light-coloured strip.
-This contrasts with the anthracite-coloured plastered surfaces.
-This interplay gives the office tower a graphic appearance.
-The ground floor accommodates different uses.
-The conically tapered part of the building contains extensive archive areas, against which the entrance hall is quite modestly proportioned.
-A bakery with a café has moved into the widened part of the building.
-The standard floors offer office space with different layouts, from open-plan to individual offices, as well as meeting and ancillary rooms such as kitchenettes and sanitary facilities.
+The 35-meter-high, eleven-story building forms a striking prelude to the narrow southern tip of the site.
+"An important urban design accent, as the entire site is quite inconspicuously embedded in the urban fabric due to the surrounding railway lines," is how Johannes Tücks, one of the managing directors of EUREF-Consulting, describes the effect.
+With its rounded corners, the building winds its way perfectly into the property, giving the facades an elegant curve.
+The ribbon windows follow this flow.
+They are framed in silver, and the parapet is also terminated by a light strip.
+The anthracite-colored plastered surfaces contrast with this.
+This interplay gives the office tower a graphically appealing shell.
+The ground floor accommodates a variety of uses.
+The tapered section of the building houses extensive archive space, making the entrance hall rather modest in comparison.
+A bakery with a café has moved into the expanded section of the building.
+The standard floors offer office space with various layouts, from open-plan to private offices, as well as meeting and ancillary rooms such as kitchenettes and restrooms.

-The elegantly understated design of the TECEnow flush plates in matt chrome is technically matched to the module.
+The elegantly yet understated design of the TECEnow flush plates in matt chrome is technically coordinated with the module.

-Freedom of design and accessibility and an aesthetic touch in the interior
+Design and accessibility freedom and an aesthetic touch on the interior

-While the exterior adapts to the shape of the property, those responsible for the interior favoured the principle of design freedom.
-When fitting out the sanitary rooms, they therefore decided to install the TECEprofil pre-wall system, which enables flexible room design with a supporting structure and a wide selection of matching sanitary modules.
-The elegantly understated flush plates from the TECEnow range in matt chrome are technically matched to the module.
-However, accessibility was also important to the building owners, and the TECEprofil geronto module pays tribute to this.
-It was specially designed to meet the needs of physically impaired people.
-Statics, raised ceramic fixings and the inclusion of folding support handles enable a standard-compliant, barrier-free toilet area.
-With pre-assembled conduits for the cabling, the Geronto module also makes it easier to install the flush release on the folding support handle.
-The matching TECEplanus completes the simple flush release, which functions electronically and contact-free.
+While the exterior adapts to the shape of the property, the project managers focused on the principle of design freedom on the interior.
+For the sanitary facilities, they therefore opted to install the TECEprofil pre-wall system, which, with its supporting structure and a wide selection of matching sanitary modules, enables flexible interior design.
+The elegantly yet understated flush plates from the TECEnow series in matt chrome are technically coordinated with the module.
+Accessibility was also important to the building owners, and the TECEprofil Gerontomodule contributes to this.
+It was specifically designed to meet the needs of physically impaired people.
+Static support, raised ceramic mounting, and the inclusion of drop-down support rails enable a standard-compliant, barrier-free toilet.
+With pre-assembled conduits for cabling, the Geronto module also simplifies the installation of the flush actuation on the drop-down support rail.
+The matching TECEplanus completes the simple flush actuation, which operates electronically and without contact.

 CO2 targets for 2045 already met

-At the EUREF Campus, it is not only the tenants who are committed to sustainability; the in-house team of architects and engineers is also developing the corresponding architecture.
-The new NBB headquarters is a KfW55 efficiency house, which almost halves the requirements of the German Energy Saving Ordinance (EnEV).
-State-of-the-art building technology, triple glazing with integrated solar shading and the use of locally generated renewable energy help to achieve this.
-The EUREF-Campus thus continues to defend its proud reputation: since 2014, it has already fulfilled the C02 guidelines set by the German government for 2045.
+At the EUREF Campus, not only are the tenants committed to sustainability, but the in-house team of architects and engineers is also developing the corresponding architecture.
+The new headquarters of NBB is a KfW 55 energy-efficient house, which almost halves the requirements of the German Energy Saving Ordinance (EnEV).
+This is helped by state-of-the-art building technology, triple glazing with integrated solar protection, and the use of locally generated renewable energy.
+The EUREF Campus thus continues to defend its proud reputation: It has been meeting the CO2 guidelines established by the German Federal Government for 2045 since 2014.

-The TECEprofil Geronto module is designed to meet the needs of physically impaired people.
-Statics, raised ceramic fixing and the inclusion of folding support handles enable a standard-compliant, barrier-free toilet unit.
+The TECEprofil Gerontomodule is designed to meet the needs of physically impaired people.
+Structural stability, raised ceramic fixings, and the inclusion of hinged support rails enable a barrier-free restroom that complies with standards.